AnshuTrivedi/Capstone-Project---Azure-Machine-Learning-Engineer/README.md

 *TODO*: Explain about the data you are using and where you got it from.
 I have downloaded the dataset from [kaggle](https://www.kaggle.com/iabhishekofficial/mobile-price-classification).

-  **context:**
-  Bob has started his own mobile company.
-He wants to give tough fight to big companies like Apple,Samsung etc.
-  He does not know how to estimate price of mobiles his company creates.
-In this competitive mobile phone market you cannot simply assume things.
-To solve this problem he         collects sales data of mobile phones of various companies.
-  Bob wants to find out some relation between features of a mobile phone(eg:- RAM,Internal Memory etc) and its selling price.
-But he is not so good at Machine Learning.
-So I       helped him to solve this problem by creating ML classifier model.
 ![dataset](https://github.com/AnshuTrivedi/Capstone-Project---Azure-Machine-Learning-Engineer/blob/main/Images/1.reg_data.png)
 ### Task
 *TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.